stevemussmann/GTseqTools/README.md

 ### Optional
 Optionally, you can also provide plain text files with individuals or loci to be stripped from the input file (see -d, -r, and -s options in the [Optional Arguments](#optional) below).
 Each of these files should contain a single column of data listing a single individual or locus per line.

+You can also add a 'Sex' column to your input .xlsx file.
+The column heading must be exactly 'Sex' (no quotes) to be processed properly.
+This column is intended to hold phenotypic sex data, and will be transferred to the .sexID.xlsx output if you use the -d option.
+All other functions in the program will ignore this option.

 ## Program Options
 Required Inputs:
 * **-x / --infile:** Specify an input Excel file containing GTseq data.